100 Ways to Go Green

 How can you do your part?
 If your child’s school isn’t participating, you might be able to help facilitate this and raise awareness simply by emailing or calling the school.
 You might even volunteer to play a larger role and offer to talk to a classroom about the event or design a campaign students in which students can partake.

 • Help with the recycling.
 Getting kids into the habit of taking their own recyclable containers to the recycle bin is a good thing.
-If the tadalafil overnight delivery canada recycle bin isn’t in a location that’s convenient for small children, move it to a more convenient location, or use an extra trash can as a temporary home for recycling in a location that is convenient.
+If the prednisone recycle bin isn’t in a location that’s convenient for small children, move it to a more convenient location, or use an extra trash can as a temporary home for recycling in a location that is convenient.
 Kids can also help take recycling bins to the curb on collection day.

 • Teach kids about composting and get them involved.
 My own kids love to grow their own garden plants, so there is a natural tie-in here.
 Explain to them how composting can help feed the plants, meaning their plants will grow stronger.
-As kids get older, you can teach them how to distinguish which kinds of trash should really go into the compost bin instead of the best generic levitra overnight trash bin.
+As kids get older, you can teach them how to distinguish which kinds of trash should really go into the compost bin instead of the tadalafil trash bin.

 2011 dates: February 7-11 (or any week leading up to Earth Day, April 22)